Lucha libre: Lucha libre outside Mexico

-Mil Máscaras, a luchador from San Luis Potosí, is considered one of the first Mexican wrestlers to become a star outside his native country and is credited with popularizing the lucha libre style in the United States and around the world.
+Mil Máscaras, a professional wrestler from San Luis Potosí, is considered one of the first Mexican stars to become a star outside his native country and is credited with popularizing the lucha libre style in the United States and around the world.

 CMLL's events previously aired in the U.S. on the Spanish-language cable networks, Galavisión and LATV.
 Lucha Underground was a lucha libre-themed action drama television series produced by the United Artists Media Group which aired in English on the El Rey Network and in Spanish on UniMás.
 It featured wrestlers from the American independent circuit and from Mexico's AAA promotion.
 The series, which was taped live in Boyle Heights, California, ceased airing after its fourth season.

 In 2012, the Arizona Diamondbacks team of Major League Baseball started doing lucha libre-themed promotions.
 A luchador mask in Diamondback colors was such a popular giveaway at games, that in 2013 the team introduced D'backs Luchador, inspired by the mask, as an official mascot, joining D. Baxter the Bobcat.

 National variants

 With many Japanese professional wrestlers completing their training in Mexico (notably Gran Hamada and his students), lucha libre began to influence puroresu, the Japanese form of professional wrestling, culminating in the creation of lucharesu in Japan, a mixture of Mexican lucha libre and Japanese puroresu.
 While Mexican lucha libre combines Greco-Roman wrestling techniques with high-flying aerial maneuvers, Japanese lucharesu emphasizes a much faster high-flying style.
 Famous lucharesu wrestlers include Último Dragón, The Great Sasuke, Super Delfin, and Dick Togo among others.
 Lucha libre in Puerto Rico has developed a distinct style and presentation and has been considered one of the most popular forms of sports entertainment on the island for more than fifty years.
 In Argentina, there was an immensely popular lucha libre promotion known as Titanes en el ring.
 Titanes en el ring was known for its unique, outlandish and over-the-top approach to wrestling, which was developed by its promoter and top star Martín Karadagian.
 Titanes en el ring's approach to wrestling later influenced the way Antonio Peña presented Mexican lucha libre in AAA.

 In Spain, professional wrestling is typically called "catch" (from catch-as-catch-can wrestling) or "pressing catch" rather than lucha libre.
 In Peru, the term cachascán (from "catch as can") is used and the wrestlers are called cachascanistas.
 In Brazil, professional wrestling is referred to as luta livre profissional and telecatch; a major wrestling star in Brazil was Ted Boy Marino.
-In Bolivia, Fighting Cholitas – luchadoras dressed up as indigenous Aymara – are popular and have inspired comic books.
+In Bolivia, Fighting Cholitas —luchadoras dressed up as indigenous Aymara—are popular and have inspired comic books.